×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Port of Spain can be done through various means.
 Rentals can be found through classified ads in local newspapers and online listings, as well as through real estate agencies or even word-of-mouth.
 You can also reach out to your local embassy, which may be able to help you find accommodation.
 Additionally, there are sites like Airbnb and Couchsurfing, which may provide you with a place to stay.
-Finally, social media sites such as Facebook or Twitter can provide a great way to connect with people who may be able to offer short-term or permanent accommodation in Port of Spain," remarked one member in Port of Spain.
+Finally, social media sites such as Facebook or Twitter can provide a great way to connect with people who may be able to offer short-term or permanent accommodation in Port of Spain," said one person in Port of Spain.

 What do I need to know before moving to Port of Spain?